List of regicides of Charles I: Treatment of the regicides

 Nenner records that there is no agreed definition of who is included in the list of regicides.
-The Indemnity and Oblivion Act did not use the term either as a definition of the act, or as a label for those involved, and historians have identified different groups of people as being suitable for the name.
+The Indemnity and Oblivion Act did not use the term either as a definition of the act, or as a label for those involved, and historians have identified different groups of people as being appropriate for the name.

 Shortly after the Restoration in Scotland, the Scottish Parliament passed an Act of Indemnity and Oblivion.
-It was similar to the English Indemnity and Oblivion Act, but there were many more exceptions under the Scottish Act than there were under the English Act.
-Most of the Scottish exceptions were pecuniary, and only four men were executed (all for treason but none for regicide), of whom the Marquess of Argyll was the most prominent.
-He was found to be guilty of collaboration with Cromwell's government and beheaded on 27 May 1661.
+It was similar to the English Indemnity and Oblivion Act, but there were many more exceptions under the Scottish act than there were under the English one.
+Most of the Scottish exceptions were pecuniary, and only four men were executed, all for treason but none for regicide, of whom the Marquess of Argyll was the most prominent.
+He was found to be guilty of collaboration with Cromwell's government, and beheaded on 27 May 1661.

 Regicides

 Commissioners who signed the death warrant

 In the order in which they signed the death warrant, the Commissioners were: